Ali-Akbarhalvaei/Ali-Akbarhalvaei/README.md

 - 👋 Hi, I’m @Ali-Akbarhalvaei
 - 👀 I’m interested in Artificial intelligence
-- 🌱 I’m currently learning advanced techniques of computer vision in TensorFlow
 - 📫 you can contact me by sending an email to ali.ahalvaei@gmail.com

 <!---